Last updated on September 22nd, 2023 at 03:11 pm

 We were welcomed at the gate by smartly-suited greeters, who charmingly relieved us of our entrance fees before sending us on our way with a little map.
 The policy of sartorial elegance evidently applies to other male helpers, though it would be a nicer touch if they all knew how to carry a suit, or had been kitted out with the right size.
 As it was, some of them looked rather uncomfortable, like refugees from a dodgy wedding party.
 Perhaps they are; you can hold a wedding celebration there if you want.
 I also felt that several of the staff could do with an infusion of smile tonic; whilst sincerity should be welcomed, getting served by grumpy people doesn’t do much for my ‘visitor journey’.
 It is also worth mentioning Café Glas, where we repaired for a tea, coffee and the ubiquitous buns, and where we experienced an unusual approach to customer service.
 Not only did we think we’d been forgotten, but when our order eventually arrived it did so in stages, one item at a time.
 It was terribly exciting…what would come next, we wondered?
 The waitress was very sweet and seemed quite relaxed about making 47 trips to our table – perhaps she was in training for something.
 Then, it was a little disconcerting to see on the bill that we had been served by someone called Gareth.

 I digress.
 Visit Portmeirion; it is lovely, really.
 You can dine there, visit for the day, or stay in a hotel or in self-catering accommodation in the village itself.
 It has been a favourite destination for the great and the good for some time – Noel Coward, Alan Turing and Brian Epstein, for example.
 Contemporary celebs love it as well; Jools Holland has apparently modelled a recording studio on it.
 It’s also been used to film various things, in addition to The Prisoner, including Dr Who and music videos.
 What more could you ask?
 I know – a music festival!
-They hold one every year in September called ‘Festival No6’.
+They used to hold one every year in September called ‘Festival No6’.
 In 2016, headline acts included the Kaiser Chiefs, Echo & the Bunnymen and Noel Gallagher.
+The last Festival No 6 was in 2018.
 Other events at Portmeirion are available…

-Portmeirion is 1½ miles south of Porthmadog on the A487, down a very long drive.
+Portmeirion is 1½ miles south of Porthmadog on the A487, at the end of a very long drive.